Vail trims staff at Canyons

-According to Vail spokesperson Kelly Ladyga, 42 positions out of a total workforce of 1,800 at Canyons Resort have been eliminated.
+As a result, according to Vail spokesperson Kelly Ladyga, 42 positions out of a total workforce of 1,800 at Canyons Resort were eliminated on Monday.

 In an email to The Park Record, Ladyga stated, "The loss of jobs, no matter how small the number of people impacted, is always difficult and is not something that we take lightly."